A Better Place to Put Your Cash Cushion in 2025: The Betterment Emergency Fund

 This means that the worst case scenario is that your net gain is slightly lower due to taxes.

-And it’s worth noting here that there are no transaction fees for accessing your money in your Betterment Emergency Fund account.
+There are no transaction fees for accessing your money in your Betterment Emergency Fund account.

 What’s next?